timber/docs/content-static/v1/reference/timber-urlhelper.md

 **returns:** `boolean` true if $path is an absolute url, false if relative.

-This will evaluate wheter a URL is at an aboslute location (like http://example.org/whatever)
+This will evaluate whether a URL is at an absolute location (like http://example.org/whatever)

 | Name | Type | Description |
 | --- | --- | --- |